-¶ 4 Leave a comment on paragraph 4 2 That this relationship needs rebuilding seems all too evident as I originally posted this draft, in February 2018, as the news is filled with evidence of spectacular failures: the university has been undermined by the withdrawal of public support for its functions, but that public support has been undermined by the university’s own betrayals of the public trust.
+¶ 5 Leave a comment on paragraph 5 2 That this relationship needs rebuilding seemed all too evident as I originally posted this draft, in February 2018, as the news was — and remains — filled with evidence of spectacular failures: the university has been undermined by the withdrawal of public support for its functions, but that public support has been undermined by the university’s own betrayals of the public trust.
 My hope is that Generous Thinking might provide one pathway toward renewing that trust.
 It won’t be easy, but it’s crucial to the future of higher education in the U.S. that we try.

 ¶ 6 Leave a comment on paragraph 6 4 The first seeds of the idea for this book were planted late in the Obama administration, a time when the call to generosity, to community, to care seemed only natural.
 Much of it was drafted during the 2016 presidential campaign and its 2017 aftermath, when the same call seemed to take on a kind of desperation.
 It has been difficult, in several ways, to keep this from becoming a fundamentally angry book, while nonetheless allowing its anger space in amongst its general emotional swirl.
 Acknowledging those emotions and their often very personal origins is one of the ways in which this book tries to find some common ground with the audience that it seeks to create, an audience that is not just composed of other scholars but also administrators, students, parents, and the many other people who affect and care about the futures of our institutions of higher education.
 The book also tries, to some extent, to minimize its scholarly apparatus; while I still rely on many voices who have contributed significantly to my thinking about the questions I raise, my goal was to make this text as broadly readable as possible.